reagent-project/reagent-template/README.md

 lein new reagent <name>
 ```

-Create a new library project (development dependencies are moved into the :dev profile.) :
+Create a new library project (development dependencies are moved into the :dev profile) :

 ```
 lein new reagent <name> +lib
 ```

-to enable [cljx](https://github.com/lynaghk/cljx) support use `+cljx` flag:
+To enable [cljx](https://github.com/lynaghk/cljx) support use `+cljx` flag:

 ```
 lein new reagent <name> +cljx